 2. Make paper graduation caps for a festive way to celebrate moving on to the next grade.

-3. Help your students create time capsules so they can preserve memories for their future selves.
+3. Help your students create time capsules so they can record memories for their future selves.

-4. Hold a field day with plenty of outdoor games for a memorable celebration.
+4. Hold a field day with plenty of games for a memorable celebration.
+Plus, share this field day word search with your class to complete after a day of fun outdoor activities.

 5. For an icebreaker activity to wrap the year up, try End-of-the-Year Bingo.